TomKrauss/pks-edit/doc/markdown.md

 ## General Limitations

-- Inline HTML is currently not supported (except using \<br> to force a line break in a paragraph)
+- Only very few embedded HTML tags are currently supported (e.g. \<br> to force a line break in a paragraph)
 - Only some extended markdown features are supported (tables).
 Other things like emoticons etc... are not supported.
+- Searching in markdown documents in Wysiwyg mode will only find matches which do not include style changes.
+For example the string _markdown_ mode will be rendered in Wysiwyg mode as "markdown mode".
+Using Find in PKS Edit to search for "markdown mode" will not find a match, as searches are always performed on the underlying unformatted text.

 ## Supported Block Level Elements